 MONOGRAPHS, EXHIBITION CATALOGUES, ANTHOLOGIES

-Photography After Stonewall, New York: Soho Photo Foundation, 2019 (forthcoming; exhibition catalogue; six full-page images).
+Photography After Stonewall, New York: Soho Photo Foundation, 2019. (editor in chief; exhibition catalogue).

 Kissed, Berlin: Gmünder, 2010. (six full-page images).